Introduction to Poker

 Jackpot Sit & Gos

-Very popular newer format of sit go’s among online poker players are Jackpot Sit & Gos (also know as Spin & Gos on Pokerstars or BLAST Poker in Partypoker).
+Very popular newer format of sit go’s among online poker players are Jackpot Sit & Gos (also known as Spin & Gos on Pokerstars or BLAST Poker in Partypoker).
 A lot of different sites nowadays offer them with a slightly different name.
 Jackpot sit n go’s are hyper-turbo, 3- or 4-handed tournaments that multiply the prize pools before the battle begins.
 So to speak, the prize pool is determined at the start of the tournament and you can’t know beforehand whether the $1 tournament has a prizepool of $3 or $10.000.
 This brings an exciting element to poker that is appealing to many players.
 However, this brings a lot of casino game elements and variance to this format, which takes it furher from traditional poker.